'No big fish left' for further EU sanctions on Russians

 Meanwhile, the Hungarian prime minister, Viktor Orbán, told his party members at a political event on Wednesday that the EU should scrap Russia sanctions altogether, according to Hungarian pro-government newspaper Magyar Nemzet.

-Energy prices should fall by 50 percent overnight, he said.
+Energy prices would fall by 50 percent overnight, he said.
 "The Brussels sanctions have pushed Europe into an energy crisis," Orbán also posted on his Facebook page.

 But few in Brussels expect him to veto the EU response to Putin's carving up of Ukraine due to the gravity of the escalation.